kc-workspace/asdf-gh/README.md

 You can override os and arch name if the default is not match with your need.
 `$ASDF_OVERRIDE_OS` and `$ASDF_OVERRIDE_ARCH` can be use to override value

-### Github rate-limit
+### GitHub rate-limit

-Something you just query too many data from Github, `$GITHUB_API_TOKEN` will help you increase that limit
+Something you just query too many data from GitHub, `$GITHUB_API_TOKEN` will help you increase that limit

 ## Contributors